pinax/pinax-invitations/docs/index.rst

 kaleo
 =====

-Provides a site with user to user invitations, working closely with both Pinax's `signup_codes` and `django-email-confirmation`.
+Provides a site with user to user invitations, working closely with `django-user-accounts` and requires Django 1.4.

 Development
 -----------